sphinx-doc/sphinx/doc/domains.rst

 The following directives are provided for module and class contents:

-.. rst:directive:: .. py:data:: name

-   Describes global data in a module, including both variables and values used as "defined constants."
-Class and object attributes are not documented using this environment.

-.. rst:directive:: .. py:exception:: name

-   Describes an exception class.
-The signature can, but need not include parentheses with constructor arguments.

 .. rst:directive:: .. py:function:: name(parameters)

    Describes a module-level function.
 The signature should include the